QmZh/FFmpeg-scripts/README2.md

 06-vid2pic: extracts pictures frame by frame, given time interval or start time and frame count.
 Tips: cut the video first, then extracting pictures would be a lot faster.

+07-audio-change-volume: changes audio volume for video or audio.

 ## planning
 ### I have scripts for most of the following functions, but I need to polish them.

-audio: mixes BGM with shortest or longest alignment, changes audio speed/volume;
+audio: mixes BGM with shortest or longest alignment, changes audio speed;

 subtitle: adds, removes or extracts soft subtitle(mp4 or mkv), adds hard subtile(needs video recoding);